Why have a baptism?

 We're quite happy for you to invite friends & family along.
 The church holds a lot of people & it's never run out of seating before!
 The car park is quite small though, so they probably won't all be able to park on site.

-Understandably, adult candidates can be a little shy about being baptised in a main Sunday service.
+Understandably, adult candidates can be a little shy about being baptised.
 So we sometimes have a separate service for them when things are a little quieter.

 Thanksgiving for the gift of a child